Help CenterStudent Handbook

 Table of contents:

-StraighterLine has developed a Voluntary Product Accessibility Template (VPAT) that evaluates the company’s compliance with Section 508 of the Workforce Rehabilitation Act.
+StraighterLine has developed a Voluntary Product Accessibility Template (VPAT) that evaluates the company’s compliance with Section 508 of the Rehabilitation Act.
 StraighterLine’s VPAT is available upon request.

 - Use of all CAPS, italics, or bold text is limited.